 Here’s the common thread: You care about others.
 You want to reward personal initiative.
 You want to work with a family who are ready and willing to work hard to achieve home ownership.
 There are many compelling reasons for making the commitment to partner with Habitat for Humanity Saint Louis.
 The opportunity for organizations, groups, or individuals to work together to build a new home for a family in need unquestionably returns value to the community.

 Keystone Community Partners demonstrate their civic pride and community investment through significant financial contributions.
-Keystone Community Partners are able to enjoy opportunities such as bringing a group to volunteer on a build site, invitations to special supporter events, and recognition on the Habitat Saint Louis website, and in the annual thank-you ad in a prestigious local publication.
+Keystone Community Partners are able to enjoy opportunities such as bringing a group to volunteer on a build site, invitations to special supporter events, and recognition on the Habitat Saint Louis website.

 With an annual gift of $1,500 or more, you, your company, foundation, faith-based or civic organization can also enjoy the many wonderful benefits of membership in the Keystone Community Partnership while demonstrating your belief that affordable homeownership is one of the best investments you can make in the future of our community.Get Involved